 MILD exploits the fact that your longest and most vivid REM periods are in the second half of the night.
 The wake-back-to-bed component primes your prefrontal cortex, and the intention-setting leverages prospective memory — the same system that helps you remember to stop at the grocery store on your way home.

+Optional direct technique that works differently from the above method.
+I don't typically do this, but I have on occasion when really tired and again, doing this unwittingly.
 This is the most direct technique and the hardest to master.
 The idea is to maintain conscious awareness while your body falls asleep.
 You lie still, relax completely, and observe the hypnagogic imagery (the visual static and fragments that appear as you drift off) without engaging with it.
 Eventually, a dream scene forms around you and you step into it fully lucid.

 WILD is difficult because the transition involves a phase that can feel like sleep paralysis — your body is paralyzed (as it should be during REM) but you're still conscious.
 This can be unsettling until you learn to recognize it as the gateway, not something to fight.